Together for Peru: 2021 general elections

 For the 2021 general election, the coalition chose Verónika Mendoza to run in presidential elections, partnering again with New Peru.
 For congress, the coalition had 130 individuals selected to participate, with the leader Roberto Sánchez choosing to run for being the congressman of Lima.
 Together for Peru also proposed the inclusion of a referendum in the elections to ask Peruvians if they want a new constitution.
 Eventually, Mendoza placed sixth in the election with 7.9% of the popular vote.
 Her loss in support throughout the campaign is widely credited to Pedro Castillo and Yonhy Lescano's voting share in the south of Peru, a traditional stronghold for the Peruvian left.
 However, in the congressional election, the coalition won 6.6% of the popular vote and gained 5 seats in Congress.

+2026 general elections

+For the 2026 general elections, the party chose Roberto Sánchez to be its nominee.
+Sanchez serves as the party's president and is a former Castillo cabinet minister.
+Sanchez advanced to the second round, and Together for Peru placed second in seats in both houses of Congress.
+In June 2026, Sanchez was defeated by Keiko Fujimori of Popular Force.

 National Executive Committee

-The national executive committee is headed by Roberto Sánchez, from the Humanist Party, the secretary for Political Affairs is César Barrera, from the Communist Party of Peru - Red Fatherland, and that of Trade Union Affairs is Carmela Sifuentes from the Peruvian Communist Party, in addition to six political personalities independent, regional and local leaders, youth, professionals, feminist leaders and union activists.

-Among the party's best-known members is former Health Minister Óscar Ugarte.
+The National Executive Committee is headed by Roberto Sánchez, a former member of the Humanist Party.
+Provided by the Party Statue, the composition of the National Executive Committee as of July 2026 is: